 For example, now when you create the registration form on Adobe XD, you can put a command like “Allow Me” to bypass the registration without clicking anything.
 So whenever you are presenting a prototype in a presentation or a meeting, just say the keywords “Allow Me,” and it will directly take you to the next screen.

-This is going to be the most prominent feature and will re-think designers from using other interaction applications like Sketch.
-Several man-hours are spent to create desktop and mobile version of the same interface.
+This is going to be the most prominent feature and will re-think designers from using other interactive applications like Sketch.
+Several man-hours are spent to create desktop and mobile versions of the same interface.
 Adobe has solved this problem phenomenally.
 The auto responsiveness allows you to simply pull or squeeze your artboard according to the screen size, and create every element as responsive.
-As a designer, you will save multiple hours to create variance for other screen sizes.
-Now you just have to create a single set of design either in desktop and mobile mode and squeeze accordingly or let Adobe do the magic.
+As a designer, you will save multiple hours to create a variance for other screen sizes.
+Now you just have to create a single set of designs either in desktop and mobile mode and squeeze accordingly or let Adobe do the magic.

-Adobe has integrated it's AI Sensei in XD.
-It understands the various screens and suggest you to apply animation over them.
-Animations like shrink, stretch in, stretch out, fade in, and can be performed manually Auto-Animate feature will auto-suggest animation and give you a surprise.
+Adobe has integrated it’s AI Sensei in XD.
+It understands the various screens and suggests you apply animation over them.
+Animations like a shrink, stretch in, stretch out, fade-in, and can be performed manually Auto-Animate feature will auto-suggest animation and give you a surprise.

-Are you using Photoshop or Illustrator to create illustrations and designs and then import it into XD.
+Are you using Photoshop or Illustrator to create illustrations and designs and then import them into XD.
 Earlier you have to save a file and then import it.
-Now Adobe directly allows you to copy and paste various designs across all its applications like Adobe After Effects, Illustrator and Photoshop to XD.
+Now Adobe directly allows you to copy and paste various designs across all its applications like Adobe After Effects, Illustrator, and Photoshop to XD.

 Adobe allows you to share your entire creation via a single link on which multiple stakeholders can collaborate and provide comments and suggestions.
 You can update this link by re-saving your design, and all of the stakeholders will be notified.
-There is no reason left to export your artboard into PNG's, import into inVision (Free version only allows 8 screens) and then show it to the team/client.
-Adobe does all of it on a single click.
+There is no reason left to export your artboard into PNG’s, import it into inVision (The free version only allows 8 screens) and then show it to the team/client.
+Adobe does all of it with a single click.

-Adobe allows you to create developer friendly links to show your entire artwork and breakdown element-wise.
-This helps the front-end developer to easily navigate and review colors schemes as it provides hex code information, font names, padding and margin details.
+Adobe allows you to create developer-friendly links to show your entire artwork and breakdown element-wise.
+This helps the front-end developer to easily navigate and review color schemes as it provides hex code information, font names, padding, and margin details.

-Adobe apparently aims to become one stop solution for prototyping design and animation.
+Adobe apparently aims to become the one-stop solution for prototyping design and animation.
 It is also integrating testing and collaboration together, which makes the entire workflow faster and seamless.
-By making workflows simpler, it's addressing one of the most significant problems for designers.
+By making workflows simpler, it’s addressing one of the most significant problems for designers.
 Adobe is holistically solving it by its native cloud app Creative Cloud.

-Are you looking for a Mobile Application to be designed in Adobe XD, Appzoro provides beautiful User Interface for Mobile applications across Android & iOS.
+Are you looking for a Mobile Application to be designed in Adobe XD, Appzoro provides a beautiful User Interface for Mobile applications across Android & iOS.
 Kindly drop a mail on firstname.lastname@example.org or visit at www.appzoro.com.